Maria Theresia (miniseries)

 Maria Theresia (Marie Terezie) is a 2017 Austrian-Czech historical miniseries.
-It was a coproduction of the Czech Republic, Austria, Slovakia and Hungary.
+It was a coproduction of the Czech Republic, Austria, Slovakia, and Hungary.
+For the second and third season German ZDF and Franco-German Arte joined the production, replacing the Hungarian broadcaster.

 Its first two episodes were broadcast in 2017, with two more in 2019 and a fifth and final part premiered on streaming at the end of 2021 before being broadcast in 2022.

 Plot

-Parts 1 and 2 narrate about two decades of Austrian history from 1723 to Maria Theresa's coronation as Hungarian queen on June 25, 1741.
+Parts 1 and 2 narrate two decades of Austrian history from 1723 to Maria Theresa's coronation as Hungarian queen on 25 June 1741.
 The focus is on the love story between Maria Theresa and her husband Franz Stephan of Lorraine.
 Parts 3 and 4 continue the story up to the coronation as the Bohemian Queen in 1743.
 Part 5 spans the last 20 years of her life with the focus on marriage politics.

 Part 1

-Prague 1723.
+Prague, 1723.
 Six-year-old Maria Theresa sees her life clearly planned: one day she will marry Franz Stephan of Lorraine and have many children with him.
 Everyone is waiting for the longed-for male descendant of Maria Theresa's father Charles VI but nine years later he is still not born.
 Due to the advanced age of Empress Elisabeth Christine of Brunswick-Wolfenbüttel, the doctor has meanwhile given up all hope: one can only pray for a miracle.
 Professor Gottfried Philipp Spannagel therefore recommends to deepen the upbringing of the firstborn Maria Theresa in order to prepare her for a possible reign.

 Charles VI asks Eugene of Savoy to begin the wedding negotiations with Franz Stephan of Lorraine.
 Prince Eugene, however, has other plans: he has designed another husband for Maria Theresa, who should guarantee that there will be no war with Prussia.
-Eugene begins negotiations with Friedrich Wilhelm von Grumbkow: according to their plans, Maria Theresa is to be married to Crown Prince Friedrich.
+Eugene begins negotiations with Friedrich Wilhelm von Grumbkow: according to their plans, Maria Theresa is to be married to Crown Prince Friedrich of Prussia.
 He also offers Franz Stephan to marry Maria Theresia's sister Anna, and he initially agrees to the proposal.
 However, Maria Theresa wants only Franz Stephan as her husband.

 The church suggests to Maria Theresa not to marry at all and to become a nun.
 With the support of Spannagel, Maria Theresa instead secretly prepares herself to rule, studying the history and politics of Europe.
 Count Nikolaus I Esterhazy discovers her by chance and makes it public: Spannagel ends up temporarily in prison and Maria Theresa is to be sent to a monastery.
 However, Maria Theresa suggests that Franz Stephan should give up his Duchy of Lorraine in favor of France, and in return he should get Tuscany.
 France will therefore recognise the Pragmatic Sanction and Franz Stephan will marry Maria Theresa.